osg-htc/docs/docs/data/osdf/install-cache-rpm.md

 This service allows a site or regional network to cache data frequently used in Open Science Pool jobs, reducing data transfer over the wide-area network and decreasing access latency.

-!!! note
-    The cache must be registered with the OSG prior to joining the data federation.
-    You may start the registration process prior to finishing the installation by [using this link](#registering-the-cache) along with information like:

-    * Resource name and hostname
-    * Administrative and security contact(s)

 Before Starting
 ---------------